 - Before the final step, you’ll need to double-check your mirrors again before moving, to make sure the coast is definitely clear!
 Then, you can go ahead with your move while keeping control of the car.

 It’ll come as no shock to you that you can’t pass your driving test without checking your mirrors pretty often.
 Whether you’re turning right at a junction, or pulling into a different lane, checking on your surroundings is the first step you’ll have to take.

 You’ll need to check your mirrors before any manoeuvre.
 And it’s especially important to check your left wing-mirror for cyclists and pedestrians if you’re turning or edging your car over in that direction for example.
-Even if you’re driving straight on though, keeping an eye on other road users’ speed and position is a great form of defensive driving (link to article when available).
+Even if you’re driving straight on though, keeping an eye on other road users’ speed and position is a great form of defensive driving.

 We know that having your instructor or driving examiner watching your every move is pretty daunting, but don’t panic.
 In a nutshell, check your mirrors whenever you’re going to shift or change direction.
 Or every few minutes if you’re on a long stretch of road.
 And remember, it’s better to over-check your mirrors than to not do it often enough.

 You should get used to doing this while you prepare for your driving test, it’ll become second nature!